discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 #### Git and .gitignore

-Git is an awesome tool to keep track of your code changes and allows you to upload progress to services like [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/product).
-While this is super useful to share code with other developers it also bears the risk of uploading your configuration files with sensitive values!
+Git is a fantastic tool to keep track of your code changes and allows you to upload progress to services like [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/product).
+While this is super useful to share code with other developers, it also bears the risk of uploading your configuration files with sensitive values!

 You can specify files that git should ignore and not add to its versioning systems in a fittingly called `.gitignore` file.
-To do so create a file called `.gitignore` in your projects root directory and add the names of the files and folders you want to be ignored:
+To do so, create a file called `.gitignore` in your projects root directory and add the names of the files and folders you want to ignore:

 ```
 node_modules